+A lush lawn is a sight to behold.
 Sodding your lawn is a quick and easy way to replace struggling or dying turfgrass.
 Although more expense than seed, sod can be applied to your lawn in a single day.
 Sod also requires much less care than sown seed.
-Most homeowners go to the expense—in both work and actual financial burden—of removing their lawns before applying sod.
+Most homeowners go to the expense—in both work and actual financial burden—of removing their lawns before applying sod, which is the best way to get new grass off to a good start.
 Sod, though, can be applied directly over existing grass.

 Some lawncare experts shy away from applying sod over existing grass when they are concerned about the level of the sod in comparison with other surfaces.
 For example, some landscapers remove grass before applying sod near sidewalks and driveways, where it is better to have the base of the soil even with the hard surfaces.

-If you want to install sod on bare ground, you can kill the existing grass with an herbicide such as RoundUp or glyphosate.
-Then you will need to till the soil.
+If you want to install sod on bare ground, till the soil.
 If your ground is already bare, you only need to grade it to ensure that it is level and drains water well.
 You also need to test your soil to determine if nutrients should be added.
 You can purchase a soil test from most garden centers, and you can have the soil sample tested by your local extension service.
 You should also test a soil sample if you are laying sod over grass.